-Most prostate cancers are first found during screening with a prostate-specific antigen (PSA) blood test or a digital rectal exam (DRE).
-(See Prostate Cancer Prevention and Early Detection.)
+Most prostate cancers are first found as a result of screening.
+(See Screening Tests for Prostate Cancer.)
 Early prostate cancers usually don’t cause symptoms, but more advanced cancers are sometimes first found because of symptoms they cause.

-If cancer is suspected based on results of screening tests or symptoms, tests will be needed to confirm the diagnosis.
-The actual diagnosis of prostate cancer can only be made with a prostate biopsy.
+The actual diagnosis of prostate cancer can only be made with a prostate biopsy (discussed below).

-If your doctor suspects you might have prostate cancer, he or she will ask you about any symptoms you are having, such as any urinary or sexual problems, and how long you have had them.
+If your doctor suspects you might have prostate cancer, you will be asked about symptoms you are having, such as any urinary or sexual problems, and how long you have had them.
 You might also be asked about possible risk factors, including your family history.

-The prostate-specific antigen (PSA) blood test is used mainly to screen for prostate cancer in men without symptoms (see Prostate Cancer Prevention and Early Detection).
+The PSA blood test is used mainly to screen for prostate cancer in men without symptoms.
 It’s also one of the first tests done in men who have symptoms that might be caused by prostate cancer.

 The PSA test can also be useful if you have already been diagnosed with prostate cancer.